tsilva/curriculum-vitae/README.md

 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** iOS, Objective-C

-ValetTab is an application that facilitates the valet parking experience in adhering stands.
+ValetTab is an application that facilitates the valet parking experience in participating stands.
 With it you can checkin, notify that you're about to checkout so that your car can be picked up, and pay for the parking right from your phone.
-Adhering stands have the companion ValetStand app, that lets them keep track of parked cars, checkout requests and payments.
+Participating stands have the companion ValetStand app, that lets them keep track of parked cars, checkout requests and payments.

 Fixed bugs in several parts of the app and implemented new features (mainly related with the payment steps).
 This project was challenging project because the existing codebase was very messy.